Using Eczema Cream On Tattoos

 The short answer to this is no—eczema won’t ruin a tattoo.
 A tattoo machine deposits the ink and dye deeper into the skin layer known as the dermis.
 Eczema only affects the outer layer of the skin, known as the epidermis.

 Itching and scratching the epidermis won’t distort your tattoo, however, if scratching is severe, you could break the skin and cause scar tissues.
 Scars can change the design of your tattoo, especially if it’s a portrait or other intricate designs.

-However, you should never scratch your tattoo before it has completely healed.
-This can transfer bacteria to the wound, potentially causing infection and long-term damage to the appearance of your ink.
+Therefore, you should never scratch your tattoo before it has completely healed.
+Additionally, scratching can transfer bacteria to the wound, potentially causing infection and long-term damage to the appearance of your ink.